-What you must pay when Services that are covered for you you get these services Special Supplemental Benefits for the Chronically III 0% coinsurance for Help with Certain Chronic Conditions Medicare-covered services Special Supplemental Benefit for the Chronically III (SSBCI) services are non-health related benefits for the chronically ill.
+Services that are covered for you What you must pay when you get these services Special Supplemental Benefits for the Chronically Ill Help with Certain Chronic Conditions Special Supplemental Benefit for the Chronically Ill (SSBCI) services are non-health related benefits for the chronically ill.
 Members must have a condition related to one of the following chronic medical conditions.
-Eligible Medical Conditions: • Chronic alcohol and other drug dependence • Autoimmune disorders such as Crohn's Disease, Rheumatoid Arthritis and Lupus for example • Cancer • Cardiovascular disorders such as hypertension, Abnormal heart rhythms, or arrhythmias, Aorta disease and Marfan syndrome, Congenital heart disease, Coronary artery disease (narrowing of the arteries), Deep vein thrombosis and pulmonary embolism, Heart attack, etc. • Chronic heart failure • Dementia Diabetes • End-stage liver disease • End-stage liver disease (ESRD) • Severe hematologic disorders • HIV/AIDS • Chronic Lung Disorders • Chronic and Disabling mental health conditions • Neurologic disorders • Stroke The benefits mentioned are a part of special supplemental program for the chronically ill.
-Not all members qualify.
+0% coinsurance for Medicare-covered services Eligible Medical Conditions: Chronic alcohol and other drug dependence Autoimmune disorders such as Crohn's Disease, Rheumatoid Arthritis and Lupus for example Cancer Cardiovascular disorders such as hypertension, Abnormal heart rhythms, or arrhythmias, Aorta disease and Marfan syndrome, Congenital heart disease, Coronary artery disease (narrowing of the arteries), Deep vein thrombosis and pulmonary embolism, Heart attack, etc. Chronic heart failure Dementia Diabetes End-stage liver disease End-stage liver disease (ESRD) Severe hematologic disorders HIV/AIDS Chronic Lung Disorders Chronic and Disabling mental health conditions Neurologic disorders